crossplane/crossplane/design/design-doc-composition-functions.md

 to be insufficiently compatible (e.g. for clusters running gVisor, or that require seccomp be enabled).

-### Using the Kubelet to Run Containzerized Functions
+### Using Kubernetes to Run Containerized Functions

-Asking another system to run the container pipeline has a different set of challenges.
+Asking Kubernetes to run a container pipeline is less straightforward than you might think.
 Crossplane could schedule a `Pod` for each XR reconcile, or create a `CronJob` to do so regularly.
 Another option could be to connect directly to a Kubelet.
 This approach would enjoy all the advantages of the existing Kubelet machinery (pull secrets, caching, etc) but incurs overhead in other areas, for
 example: